MichelML/frontend-nanodegree-websiteoptimization/README.md

 ## Task runner installation

-You can run the task runner easily by doing the following steps (Note that you will need to have `npm`, `node.js` installed locally on your computeri.
+You can run the task runner easily by doing the following steps (Note that you will need to have `npm`, `node.js` installed locally on your computer.
 You will also need to have gulp installed globally by running `npm install -g gulp` from your terminal):

 #### Step 1
 Clone the current repository in your prefered local directory: